articles hero image

 Understanding Child Custody Arrangements in Alabama

-At Ingram Law, LLC, our Birmingham child custody lawyer guides families in Jefferson County through a wide range of family law matters.
+At Joe Ingram Law LLC, our Birmingham child custody lawyer guides families in Jefferson County through a wide range of family law matters.
 These sensitive cases can raise a number of complicated legal questions for parents, guardians, and courts.
 With well over a decade of experience as a family law attorney, Joe Ingram understands the stress that often comes with determining a child’s future and serves his clients with dedication, compassion, and care.

-Types of Child Custody
+Different Types of Child Custody

 The good news for parents is that Alabama law allows them to work together to find a custody arrangement that best suits the family’s needs.
 There are two types of custody.

-Physical custody refers to where the child lives, while legal custody is concerned with decision making about the child’s:
+Physical custody refers to where the child lives, while legal custody is concerned with decision-making about the child’s:

 • Education